buffdb/buffdb/README.md

 - `buffdb blob update <ID> all <FILE> [METADATA]`, updating both the data and metadata of the blob.
   For `<FILE>`, use `-` for stdin.
 Omitting `[METADATA]` will set the metadata to null.
 - `buffdb blob delete <ID>`, deleting the blob.
+- `buffdb blob eq-data [IDS]...`, exiting successfully if the blobs for all provided IDs are equal.
+  Exits with an error code if any two blobs are not equal.
+- `buffdb blob not-eq-data [IDS]...`, exiting successfully if the blobs for all provided IDs are unique.
+Exits with an error code if any two blobs are equal.

 Commands altering a store will exit with an error code if the key/id does not exist.
 An exception to this is updating the metadata of a blob to be null, as it is not required to exist beforehand.